alphagov/di-report-a-death/README.md

-# Report a Death
+# Report a death

-Report a Death will be a citizen facing service aiming to improve the end-to-end experience of dealing with death and the government.
+Report a death will be a citizen facing service aiming to improve the end-to-end experience of dealing with death and the government.

 ## Overview